Urbanway/construct/start-pack/Plugin/Colorbox/assets/colorbox/README.md

 * Added vertical photo centering now works for all browsers (this feature previously excluded IE6&7).
 * Added namespacing to the esc-key keydown event for people who want to disable it: "keydown.colorClose"
 * Added 'title' setting to add the ability to set an alternative title for any Colorbox call.
-* Fixed rollover navigation issue with IE8.
+* Fixed rollover navigationigation issue with IE8.
 (Added JS-based rollover state due to a browser-bug.)
 * Fixed an overflow issue for when the fixed width/height is smaller than the size of a photo.
 * Fixed a bug in the fade transition where the border would still come up if Colorbox was closed mid-transition.
 * Switch from JSMin to Yui Compressor for minification.
 Minified code now under 7KB.